Home Insights Go global: Planning for the global and regional nuances of commercialization in biotech

 In order to adequately address these commercial challenges companies must build upstream commercial insights into earlier-stage planning both in clinical program design as well as in their operational buildout.
 Failing to source and integrate these global commercial implications early in launch preparedness and clinical program design is a common impediment to achieving commercial launch expectations and, in today’s lean operating environment, is a challenge for executive leaders to adequately resource early in company lifecycle.

-Sam Falsetti, Global Chief Biotechnology Officer at Inizio Medical explores some of the key considerations for emerging biotech in planning for effective global and regional product launches.
+Sam Falsetti, Global Chief Biotechnology Officer at ApotheCom, an Inizio company, explores some of the key considerations for emerging biotech in planning for effective global and regional product launches.

 Bringing real-world insights into early-stage planning